gopro/OpenGoPro/docs/tutorials/_python-tutorials/tutorial_3_parse_ble_tlv_responses.md

 introduce such queries until [the next tutorial]({% link _python-tutorials/tutorial_4_ble_queries.md %}) so for now, only the parsing of the response is important.

+{% tip %}
-{% tip While multi-packet responses are almost always Query Responses, they can also be from Command Complex responses.
-In a real-world implementation, it is therefore necessary to check the received UUID to see how to parse. %}
+While multi-packet responses are almost always Query Responses, they can also be from Command Complex \
+responses.
+In a real-world implementation, it is therefore necessary to check the received UUID to see how to parse.
+{% endtip %}

 Query Responses contain one or more TLV groups in their Response data.
 To recap, the generic response format is: